TimVanMourik/Porcupine/docs/_documentation/nipype_2_dynamic_ports.md

 </figure>

-As you can see, after adding the input/output port `my_custom_port` in the above gif, both the node in the workflow-editor is updated and the `IdentityInterface` is initialized correctly with the `fields` parameter, rendering valid Nipype-code.
+As you can see, after adding the input/output port `my_custom_port` in the above gif, both the node in the workflow editor is updated and the `IdentityInterface` is initialized correctly with the `fields` parameter, rendering valid Nipype-code.

 ### Another example: the `SelectFiles` interface